DOUARA/Item-Catalog/README.md

 ```
  `python project.py`
 ```
-- Browse the application from the link below: http://localhost:5000
+- Browse the application from the link: http://localhost:5000